Skip to content

 group: str = None) -> None

-This method allows changing the permissions and ownership of a file or directory.
+Sets permissions and ownership for a file or directory.
 Any of the parameters can be None to leave that attribute unchanged.

 Arguments: